 Ecclesiastes 11:9 Rejoice, O young man, in your youth; and let your heart cheer you in the days of your youth, and walk in the ways of your heart . . .

-He's saying, "Enjoy yourself.
+He is saying, "Enjoy yourself.
 Do what's exciting for a person your age.
-Climb mountains, skin dive, take up dancing—whatever it is that you might want to do."
+Climb mountains, sky dive, take up dancing—whatever it is that you might want to do."